DataDog/documentation/content/en/synthetics/browser_tests/test_results.md

 The following test result characteristics appear at the top of every browser test result:

 Status
-: The status of your alert (Alert or OK).
+: The status of your test result (Alert or OK).

 Starting URL
 : The URL of your browser test scenario.